 - of the Antiquarian Societies of Copenhagen and Normandy

 - of Geography of Paris and London.

-- and of several others of the Kingdom of Spain
+- as well as member of several other academic institutions of the Kingdom of Spain.

 THE ROMANS, LA RIOJA, EL CID AND XdT